jamesrcounts/jamesrcounts.com/_posts/2025-05-31-how-i-use-chatgpt-to-interview-myself.md

 image: /media/2025/05/31/chatgpt-interview-inspiration.png
 ---

-# How I Use ChatGPT to Interview Myself (and Why You Should Too)

 Most people treat ChatGPT like a search engine.
 I treat it like a collaborator.
 What started as a tool to summarize chat logs evolved into something more powerful: a thinking partner that interviews me.
 It's how I beat blank-page syndrome, uncover ideas I hadn't consciously considered, and stay focused when the stakes feel high.

 {:.img-wrapper}